 Want to Check Out More Silhouette Projects?

 I hope you’ll join me on the Blog Hop below to see more Holiday Projects created with a Silhouette Cutting Machine.
-Just click on the click able graphic or the links below to explore all the projects.
+Just click here n the links below to explore all the projects.
 There’s a wealth of Silhouette inspiration!

 1. Pineapples and Pinecones // 2.
 Simply Kelly Designs // 3.
 Architecture of a Mom // 4.
 Just a Girl and Her Blog // 5.
 Two Purple Couches // 6.
 Chicken Scratch NY // 7.
 Creative Ramblings // 8.
 One Dog Woof // 9.
 Ginger Snap Crafts // 10.
 The Thinking Closet // 11.
 Please Excuse My Craftermath… // 12.
 Designer Trapped in a Lawyer’s Body // 13. weekend craft // 14.
 Dragonfly & Lily Pads // 15.
 Practically Functional // 16.
 Living My Given Life // 17.
 My Paper Craze // 18.
 The Kim Six Fix // 19.
 Home At Eight // 20.
 Queen of Everything // 21.
 Tried & True // 22.
 Mama Sonshine // 23. unOriginal Mom // 24.
 Create it.
 Go! // 25.
 From Wine to Whine // 26.
 GetSilvered // 27.
 It’s Always Ruetten // 28.
 Nearly Handmade // 29.
 McCall Manor // 30.
 Silhouette School // 31.
 It Happens in a Blink // 32.
 Create & Babble // 33.
 Sowdering About // 34.
 Where The Smiles Have Been // 35.
 My Favorite Finds // 36.
 Lil’ Mrs. Tori // 37.
 Designed Decor